Read This First

 Prompt 1: Existentialists suggest that we have no essence we are born with and destined to follow.
 But can humans actually change their personalities and character at any time?

-The central claim is this: The question of whether humans can change their personalities and character at any time is a nuanced one, touching on fields such as psychology, philosophy, and neuroscience.
+In plain terms: The question of whether humans can change their personalities and character at any time is a nuanced one, touching on fields such as psychology, philosophy, and neuroscience.

 - Autonomy and Self-Determination: The relation among the parts of Can Humans Change matters: what is central, what is derivative, and what pressure would change the map.